Pandemonium1986/ansible-role-os-appliances/README.md

 Configure the resources needed for an OpenStack project.

 - network
 - subnet
 - router
 - security_group
 - security_group_rules
 - keypair
 - server_group

+## Disclaimer

+!!!
+This images is no longer support.!!!

 ## Requirements